+Monitoring for bacteriological constituents in the distribution system is required of all water systems.
 If you have consumers such as renters or workers who do not get water bills, we can send you additional copies upon request to make this report available to those who use water at your facility.
-If you have any questions about this report, contact the District office during regular business hours (7 a.m. - 4:00 p.m.
-Monday thru Friday) at (916) 991-1000.
+If you have any questions about this report, contact the District office during regular business hours (7:00 am - 4:00 pm Monday thru Friday) at (916) 991-1000.
+The District has test sample sites in various locations in the system approved by the California Department of Public Health.
+Of the 208 required test samples taken last year, 0 were found to contain coliform bacteria.